nodejs/build/README.md

 donations of hardware in order to expand the breadth of the build and test infrastructure it maintains.

-The Node.js Foundation would like to thank the following individuals and companies that have donated miscellaneous hardware:
+The Node.js Project would like to thank the following individuals and companies that have donated miscellaneous hardware:

 - [NodeSource][ns] for a Raspberry Pi B, a Raspberry Pi B+,